eunrcn/tp/docs/UserGuide.md

 <box type="tip">

 Make sure to include the appropriate tag after `t/` to denote the status of the internship application
-- NR: No Reply - Indicates that there has been no response from the company regarding the internship application.
+- **NR**: No Reply - Indicates that there has been no response from the company regarding the internship application.
-- I: Interview - Signifies that an interview for the internship has been scheduled with the company.
+- **I**: Interview - Signifies that an interview for the internship has been scheduled with the company.
-- O: Offered - Indicates that an offer for the internship has been received from the company.
+- **O**: Offered - Indicates that an offer for the internship has been received from the company.
-- OA: Online Assessment - Denotes that an online assessment or test is required.
+- **OA**: Online Assessment - Denotes that an online assessment or test is required.
-- R: Rejected - Indicates that the internship application has been rejected by the company.
+- **R**: Rejected - Indicates that the internship application has been rejected by the company.

 </box>